 OK—I’m in.
 What now?

 If you’d like to publish your book with us, send us a pitch at press (at) thornapplepress (dot) ca. Include a one- to two-paragraph summary of your book, tell us who you are and what makes you an informed voice on the topic, and emphasize what makes your book valuable and unique, including comparisons with related books on the market.
+Include a bio with links to your social media, and be sure to tell is if you’re Canadian.
 If we like what we see, we’ll be in touch.
 Please do not send your entire manuscript in your first contact.